-In celebration of Mother’s Day, you can show extra appreciation by taking on the tasks that she might normally do, such as preparing a meal – including the cleanup afterwards! – or taking care of some housework that needs done.
+In celebration of Mother’s Day, you can show extra appreciation by taking on the tasks that she might normally do, such as preparing a meal – including the clean-up afterward! – or taking care of some housework that needs doing.
 Let her prop up her feet and relax!
 You might just come to learn and appreciate all the work she does!

 We at The Forgiveness Foundation Christian Ministries, Inc. would like to wish all mothers a very blessed Mother’s Day!

 For more information regarding how your financial support can help, please click here.